stacksmith/cl-victor/README.md

 ## Summary

-CL-VICTOR is a vector data structure that efficiently encodes variable-width data into a constant narrow-width datastream.
+CL-VICTOR [1] is a vector data structure that efficiently encodes variable-width data into a constant narrow-width datastream.
 Victors work particularly well on data such as text containing mostly ASCII but some UNICODE characters, or 8-bit instructions that sometimes must be much wider to encode an address.
-Originally designed as a CPU instruction fetch mechanism by Victor Yurkovsky, it works surprisingly well on certain kinds of data.
+Originally designed as a CPU instruction fetch mechanism [2], it works surprisingly well on certain kinds of data.

 ## A simple example: ASCII text with multibyte characters.